vetty88/amthlete-app/iNSTRUCTIONS.md

 Use this [project presentation template](https://docs.google.com/presentation/d/1_u8TKy5zW5UlrVQVnyDEZ0unGI2tjQPDEpA0FNuBKAw/edit?usp=sharing) to address the following:

-* Elevator pitch: a one minute description of your application
+* Elevator pitch: a one minute resultNotes of your application

 * Concept: What is your user story?
 What was your motivation for development?